 Both Kailo and I reached for our multi-tools, which Aria found amusing, but refrained from commenting.

 Aria had taken the lead through the tunnel.
 We moved slowly, trying to avoid stepping on more sentinel parts littering the floor.
 The walls were covered in black smears and shattered holes from beam lasers and blaster fire.

 Finally, we came across two corpses lying face down on the tunnel floor.
-Vy’keen warriors.
-Long dead, their humanoid, skeletal remains preserved in the vacuum of their exosuits.
+Vy’keen warriors, long dead.
+Their humanoid, skeletal remains were still preserved in the vacuum of their exosuits.
 Further ahead, sprawled out across the end of the tunnel, the remains of a giant metallic goliath.
-Here one Sentinel had made its final valiant stand.
+Here, one Sentinel had made its final valiant stand.
 The two Vy’keens had managed to defeat all the Sentinels, except for the last one.
 A giant Bipedal Walker, which from the looks on its two steel legs, all the metal shielding had been blasted off.

 “Plasma shells, only way to damage legs on tall tin box.
 Boom!
 Boom!
 Tall box fall!”
 Kailo said a bit too loudly, as his voice echoed out ahead into the darkness.

 “As it fell, its sweeping laser cut through the Vy’keen’s exosuits.
 They didn’t have a chance.
 The Walker couldn’t get up, so time and injury finally defeated the giant,” Aria said.

 Since the tunnel was blocked, we had no choice but to climb over the Walker.
-Its cold metal surface felt sinister, remorseless and unempathetic.
-You couldn’t help but think it was about to spring back to life and leap up and zap us.
+Its cold metal surface felt sinister, remorseless and soulless.
+You couldn’t help but think it was about to spring back to life, leap up and zap us.
 I felt the tension ease as we left it behind.